-The MRC is committed to eliminating unjustified discrimination and promoting equal opportunities as detailed in our equality and diversity policy.
+The MRC is committed to eliminating unjustified discrimination and promoting equal opportunities.
+Please see our equality and diversity webpage.

 For New Investigator Research Grants the NIRG CV and Salary Template must be used.

 When attaching multiple CVs to an application, please include separate CVs and list of publications for each of the following: